HyperspaceMadness/Mega_Bezel/Presets/Experimental/CyberLab/readme.txt

 There are a couple caveats though.
 The 4K optimized ones are slightly darker than my other presets and they of course require at least a 4K display to get the full effect.
 With that said, they probably represent some of my best work to date!
 So if you have the requisite equipment you're in for a real treat!

+My current personal favorite preset in the pack is my Computer Monitor - Sharp preset.

+You can play around with the MDAPT setting if you want that one to handle blending and transparency as well.
+I suggest setting MDAPT to 2 for most games that use dither patterns but 3 for games like Sonic The Hedgehog.

+When finished adjusting, you can save either a Game Preset or a Core Preset.

+I also recommend you get familiar with the Cropping settings to eliminate black borders or screen junk in some games.
+After you’re satisfied with your Cropping settings save a Game Preset.

+Be sure to spread the word that these exist so that others may also benefit!

 CyberLab__Composite-Sharp__PVM-Edition__ADV.slangp